Don’t Cry, Doggo: Dealing With Your Pet’s Separation Anxiety

 Next, a process called “counterconditioning” may begin to build your dog’s confidence.
 Simply put, counterconditioning uses time and repetition to create a positive association with your leaving the house.
 In minor cases of anxiety, try leaving your dog a puzzle with a hidden treat inside each time you leave.

-Pro tip: use Primal Pets CBD Oil for rapid calming during longer trips out the door.
+Use Primal CBD Soft Chews for rapid calming during longer trips out the door.
 This helps them to build routines and develop a more positive association with your pending departure.
 In more severe cases of anxiety, counterconditioning can be a much more gradual, involved approach, requiring professional guidance, an organized schedule, and possibly the use of a dog crate in providing a safe space for your pup.

 If you need help in addressing these more acute instances of separation anxiety, you should seek out the help of a Certified Applied Animal Behaviorist (CAAB or ACAAB), a board-certified veterinary behaviorist (Dip ACVB), or a Certified Professional Dog Trainer (CPDT).
 When in doubt, you can ask your local vet for recommendations or contact information.